top of page

 Questioning Precedes Improvement

-Working in an organization looking to embed a continuous improvement culture, it is important that there are people who are questioning the decisions and thinking of ways it can be done better.
-It is our challenge as leaders to not take this as a threat or think that the feedback is designed to show that we are wrong.
+Working in an organization looking to embed a continuous improvement culture, there must be people who are questioning the decisions and thinking of ways it can be done better.
+As leaders, let's not take this as a threat or assume the feedback is meant to show we are wrong.
 If we do find questioning behaviour as threatening, then it may be time to do a bit of soul searching to find out why we are responding as such.

-It takes courage to question the status quo and we need to have these people in the organisation to challenge us.
+It takes courage to question the status quo, and we need to have these people in the organisation to challenge us.
 We should not expect our team to follow us blindly like sheep, for it is when we are uncomfortable that we all truly grow.
-Allowing your employees to question and listen fully before making judgement is a sign of respect.
+Allowing your employees to question and listen fully before making a judgment is a sign of respect.
 It shows humility and reinforces that you really are interested in improving things in your team.
-It is important that we show respect for employees as it has been found that the most important thing leaders should demonstrate is respect.
-It ranked above recognition, communicating an inspiring vision, providing feedback, or even opportunities for growth.
+We must show respect to employees, as research shows it is the most important quality leaders should demonstrate.
+It ranked above recognition, communicating an inspiring vision, providing feedback, or even growth opportunities.

-Those that get respect from their leaders reported 56% better health and well-being, 72% more trust and safety, 89% greater enjoyment and satisfaction with their jobs, 92% greater focus and prioritization, than those that didn’t.
+Those who get respect from their leaders reported 56% better health and well-being, 72% more trust and safety, 89% greater enjoyment and satisfaction with their jobs, 92% greater focus and prioritization than those who didn’t.
 Respect also had a clear impact on engagement.
 The more leaders give, the higher the level of employee engagement: People who said leaders treated them with respect were 55% more engaged.
-No one respects a sheep; they may be liked for allowing the leader to walk the easy path but those who question appropriately and are invested in improvement are the employees who will propel us to the next level and deserve your respect.
-Leaders who learn to show respect to their team will have better engagement and productivity and their team will ultimately make their life easier.
+No one respects a sheep; they may be liked for allowing the leader to walk the easy path, but those who question appropriately and are invested in improvement are the employees who will propel us to the next level and deserve your respect.
+Leaders who learn to show respect to their team will have better engagement and productivity, and their team will ultimately make their life easier.

 Comments